-As well as the traditional desktop, Windows 8 also ushers in a new Start Screen.
+As well as including the traditional desktop, Windows 8 also ushers in a new Start Screen.
 This works in the same way as the old Start Menu, although it opens full screen and is also a place you can launch and use new Windows 8-style apps - essentially full-screen, tablet-style apps.

 Windows 8 represents a fundamental shift in the way Windows works and is far more touchscreen-orientated for use on tablets as well as traditional PCs.
-If you're completely new to Windows 8 and haven't used a preview version, we'd recommend you check out our guide to the new features you'll find in Windows 8 vs Windows 7 and Windows 8: what you'll need to relearn.
+If you're completely new to Windows 8 and haven't used a preview version, we'd recommend you check out our guide to the new features you'll find in

 The first thing you should know about Windows 8 is the versions available - we have more guidance on that here: Windows 8 versions: which is right for you?.

 Essentially the key information is that there are two Windows 8 versions available to buy - Windows 8 and Windows 8 Pro.
 Usually you'll find Windows 8 Pro more commonly available.

 With the final version plus various updates since, the integrated Windows 8-style apps are now far, far better than they were originally.
 Even the previously disappointing apps such as Mail, Calendar, Messaging and People are sleek and more functional.
 More updates are on the way, notably with Windows 8.1, due over the coming months.